threenine/api-template/docs/docs/start/model-configuration.md

 * `--model` Name of your Model class to generate the configuration for
 * `--name` Name of your class to be created
 * `--output` The preferred output location
-* `--usePOSTGRE`  optional flag to create a new solution that uses a PostgreSQL database backend
+* `--postgre`  optional flag to create a new solution that uses a PostgreSQL database backend
 * `--force`  Forces content to be generated even if it would change existing files.
 This is required when the template chosen would override existing files in the output directory.